-Regulation (EU) 910/2014 lies down that qualified certificates for electronic signature will need to fulfill the requirements provided for in Annex I. Besides, the Commission, by means of enforcement measures, may establish reference numbers for the rules which are related to qualified certificates for electronic signature; thus, the fulfillment of the requirements laid down in this Annex will be presumed when a qualified certificate for electronic signature is in compliance with such rules.
+Regulation (EU) 910/2014 lies down that qualified certificates for electronic signature will need to fulfill the requirements provided for in Annex I (changes in eIDAs2 Regulation).
+Besides, the Commission, by means of enforcement measures, may establish reference numbers for the rules which are related to qualified certificates for electronic signature; thus, the fulfillment of the requirements laid down in this Annex will be presumed when a qualified certificate for electronic signature is in compliance with such rules.

-The signature certificates are qualified certificates pursuant to the provisions of article 28 and of Annex I of European Parliament and Council's (EU) Regulation 910/2014, of 23 July 2014, on the electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC, and to the complementing articles in Law 59/2003, of 19 December, on the electronic signature.
+The signature certificates are qualified certificates pursuant to the provisions of article 28 and of Annex I of European Parliament and Council's (EU) Regulation 910/2014, of 23 July 2014, on the electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (changes in eIDAs2 Regulation), and to the complementing articles in Law 6/2020, of 11 November, Regulating Certain Aspects of Trusted Electronic Services.